fizyCH/FizMine/README.md

 ### 1. Download panel

-Download the archive
+Download the archive.
-Unzip it into the server folder
+Unzip it into the server folder.

 ### 2. Configure